lukeburton00/ladybug/README.md

 ## Dependencies:
 - Docker
 - Docker-Compose
-- OpenSSL (to generate local certificate)
+- OpenSSL

 ## To run locally in development mode:
-- Create a /certs directory in the project root.
-This will need to contain a key.pem file and certificate.pem file to enable SSL and allow http cookies to be sent between the client and the server.
+- Create a "certs" directory in the project root.
+This will need to contain a server.key file and a server.crt file to enable SSL and allow http-only cookies to be sent between the client and the server.
 Learn how to generate local SSL certificates [here](https://devcenter.heroku.com/articles/ssl-certificate-self).

 - Create a .env file in the project root.
 This will need to define the following environment variables:
 ```